PetchMa/ML_GBT_SETI/README.md

 # Random Forest Model
 We train the random forest in the following script [here](https://github.com/PetchMa/ML_GBT_SETI/blob/4096_pipeline/test_bench/test_real_full_dynamic_forest.py)
+Weights were not saved in the github repository as the size was far to large to fit.
+Reproduce this model using the script mentioned above.

 # Benchmarking Model
 We benchmarked the results in the following notebook [here](https://github.com/PetchMa/ML_GBT_SETI/blob/4096_pipeline/test_bench/Benchmark_paper_final.ipynb)